CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/configuration/115-modify-response-headers.md

 1. TOC
 {:toc}

 By default, CluedIn is configured with web security in mind and out of the box is quite secure.
-In certain cases, security teams may require additional configuration (normally in the form of response headers) on the response headers to comply with policies.
+In certain cases, security teams may require additional configuration on the response headers to comply with policies.

 This document explains how you can amend these headers to comply with your organisation.